GriefPrevention/GriefPrevention-Docs/index.md

+# Home

 ## GriefPrevention Docs

-Under ~~construction~~ experimentation.

-Documentation can currently be [found here.](https://github.com/TechFortress/GriefPrevention/wiki)
+Currently under construction; in the meantime, the docs can be [found here.](https://github.com/TechFortress/GriefPrevention/wiki)